-Effective June 27, 2004, or sooner if agreement reached with all other recognized employees organizations representing miscellaneous members, the County will implement the 2% @ age 55-1/2 plan and employee purchase of prior service credits to a maximum of four (4) years.
-The election to purchase shall be open ended with the employee purchase of the employee's share, County's share and accumulated interest.
+Effective June 27, 2004, or sooner if agreement is reached with all other recognized employee organizations representing miscellaneous members, the County will implement employee purchase of prior service credits to a maximum of four (4) years.
+The election to purchase shall be open-ended with the employee purchase of the employee's share, County's share, and accumulated interest.